Stride-Labs/stride/dockernet/README.md

    ...
    n) build_local_and_docker {new-host-zone} deps/{new-host-zone} ;;
 ```
-* Add the host zone to `dockernet/docker-compose.yml`.
+* Add the host zone and relayer to `dockernet/docker-compose.yml`.
 Add 5 nodes, adding port forwarding to the first node only.
+Add the relayer.
 Drop the RPC port number by 100, and the API/gRPC port by 10, relative to the last host zone that was added.
 ```
   {new-host-zone}1:
     image: stridezone:{new-host-zone}